A Parent’s Guide to Child Traumatic Brain Injuries

 Unfortunately, TBIs are not entirely preventable for any age group.
 Yet, parents can follow standard safety practices to decrease the risk.
 Parents of young children should make sure they are supervising their kids around potential hazards at home and at outside activities like sports games and playgrounds.
 In the car, seatbelts should always be buckled and guidelines for the appropriate kind of car seat need to be adhered to.
 Helmets should be worn for bike rides.
 Parents should also make sure that houses are “baby-proofed” for younger children to protect from sharp edges or hard surfaces.

-Feinberg Catastrophic Services has a caring team of professionals who are trained to deal with traumatic brain injuries.
+Our catastrophic service line has a caring team of professionals who are trained to deal with traumatic brain injuries.
 Educational Consulting is a service that we provide to assist children and their families with the challenges they face after being diagnosed with a TBI.
 Our team will support the entire family as they find the proper care needed following a car accident.